Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Application in Average Reward Temporal Difference Learning

 Here, $\epsilon_{t+1} \in \R^\ns$ is the random noise vector defined as $\epsilon_{t+1}(s) \doteq \mathbb{I}\qty{s = S_t} (J_t - \bar J_\pi)$.
 This $\epsilon_{t+1}$ is the current estimate error of the average reward estimator $J_t$.
 Intuitively, the indicator $\mathbb{I}\qty{s = S_t}$ reflects the asynchronous nature of~\eqref{eq: avg td update}.
 For each $t$, only the $S_t$-indexed element in $v_t$ is updated.

-We are now ready to prove the convergence of~\eqref{eq: avg td update}.
 Throughout the rest of the section, we utilize the following assumption. \begin{assumption}[Ergodicity] Both $\fS$ and $\fA$ are finite.
 The Markov chain $\qty{S_t}$ induced by the policy $\pi$ is aperiodic and irreducible. \end{assumption} \begin{theorem} Let Assumption \ref{as:rl_chain} hold.
 Consider the learning rates in the form of $\alpha_t = \frac{1}{(t+1)^b}, \beta_t = \frac{1}{t}$ with $b \in (\frac{4}{5}, 1]$.
 Then the iterates $\qty{v_t}$ generated by~\eqref{eq: avg td update} satisfy

 where $v_* \in \fV_*$ is a possibly sample-path dependent fixed point. \end{theorem} \begin{proof} We proceed via verifying assumptions of Theorem~\ref{thm:main_conv_result}.
 In particular, we consider the compact form~\eqref{eq avg td update compact}.